-This sheet talks about COVID-19 vaccines in pregnancy and while breastfeeding.
+This sheet is about COVID-19 vaccines in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is COVID-19?

-COVID-19 is an illness caused by a virus (called SARS-CoV-2).
+COVID-19 (short for Coronavirus Disease 2019) is an illness caused by a virus (called SARS-CoV-2).
 The virus easily spreads from person to person through respiratory droplets that come from our mouths and noses when we breathe, talk, cough, or sneeze.
 For more information on COVID-19, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/covid-19/.

 What are COVID-19 vaccines?

 COVID-19 vaccines help protect against the virus that causes COVID-19.
 Three different COVID-19 vaccines are currently approved for use in the United States: two messenger RNA (mRNA) vaccines (Moderna and Pfizer/Comirnaty®) and a viral vector vaccine (Johnson & Johnson/Janssen).
 None of these vaccines contains live virus that could cause COVID-19.
 You can learn more about how the different vaccines work here: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/how-they-work.html.